HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

 <br/>
 * **Normalize position**

    A method that normalizes a position within the bounds of the toroidal map.
-Useful for handling the wraparound math on x and y.
+Useful for handling the wraparound modulus arithmetic on x and y.
+For example, if a ship at (x = 32, y = 4) moves to the east on a 32x32 map, the normalized position would be (x = 0, y = 4), rather than the off-the-map position of (x = 33, y = 4).

    `gamemap.normalize(position)` returns a normalized position.